Organic vs. Paid Search: (84 Astonishing) Statistics for 2023

-27. 53% of shoppers would search for deals on their mobile devices before speaking with an employee.
+39. 53% of shoppers would search for deals on their mobile devices before speaking with an in-store associate.

 Organic search case study

-But the fact of the matter is that Brian Dean’s case study covering on-page site optimization offers actionable takeaways for any business, and it’s a powerful example of how search engine optimization can drive serious traffic.
+But the fact is Brian Dean’s case study covering on-page site optimization provides several actionable takeaways and is a powerful example of how search engine optimization can drive serious traffic.

 Address user intent:

-Google is extremely savvy when it comes to matching user intent to relevant content, so giving your prospective readers exactly what they’re looking for is key.
+Google is extremely savvy when it comes to matching user intent to relevant content, so giving your prospective readers exactly what they’re looking for is essential.

-As well as amending the title, Brian changed the content to be more inclusive, because people searching for a checklist are unlikely to be advanced SEO experts.
+As well as amending the title, Brian changed the content to be more inclusive since most people searching for a checklist aren’t likely to be advanced SEO experts.

-- He added a table of contents (to help readers navigate his monster post).
+Next, Brian added a table of contents to make it easier for readers to navigate his monster post.

-- He shortened his short introduction, as he knew long introductions increase bounce rates.
+Then, he shortened his introduction, as he knew lengthy introductions could increase bounce rates.

-- He increased the number of examples and added subheadings (to better organize the content on the page.
+He increased the number of examples and added subheadings to better organize the content on the page.
 These two simple strategies helped Backlinko increase organic traffic to the post by 652%.

 Paid search statistics

-38. The Google Display Network reaches over 90% of internet users.
+57. The Google Display Network reaches over 90% of internet users across the globe.

 Paid search statistics by industry

-53. The highest cost per conversion is in the computers and electronics industry at $101.40.
+67. The highest cost per conversion is in the Computer & Electronics industry at $101.40.

-54. The lowest cost per conversion comes from the auto industry, at $26.17.
+68. The lowest cost per conversion comes from the Auto industry, at $26.17.

 - Search Engine Land

-75. The Travel & Hospitality industry has the highest CTR for mobile search ads was in the travel industry at 5.36%.
+75. The Travel & Hospitality industry has the highest CTR for search ads on mobile, at 5.36%.

-58. The lowest CTR for mobile search ads was in the Internet and Telecom industry at 3.06%.
+76. The lowest CTR for mobile search ads was in the Internet & Telecom industry, at 3.05%.

 Organic vs. paid search statistics